5 Stocks That Wall Street Hates This Week

 Here are a few stocks that we think Wall Street hated the most in this past week.

-BP Midstream Partners L.P.
-(NYSE: BPMP): Citigroup downgraded it from Neutral to Sell with a $16 price target.
-The shares traded near $15.50 Friday morning.
-Citigroup’s price target implied downside of 7% from the closing price of $17.21 prior to the call.
+Gap Inc. (NYSE: GPS): Daiwa Securities downgraded it to Underperform from Neutral and had a $13.75 price target on Wednesday.
+The shares traded near $14 Friday morning, in a 52-week range of $13.12 to $37.63.
+The new price target implied downside of 4% from the closing price of $14.38 prior to the call.

-Endo International PLC (NASDAQ: ENDP): Barclays lowered its Equal Weight rating to Underweight and cut the $5 price target to $2.
-The stock has a 52-week range of $1.94 to $8.74.
-The Barclays price target implied 15% downside from the prior closing price of $2.37.
+DXC Technology Co.
+(NYSE: DXC): BofA Securities downgraded the shares to Underperform from Buy and slashed the $45 target price to $30 on Thursday.
+The stock has a 52-week range of $25.80 to $44.18 and was trading around $30 on Friday morning.
+The BofA price target implied 1% downside from the prior closing price of $30.11.

-Foot Locker Inc. (NYSE: FL): Morgan Stanley cut its Equal Weight rating to Underweight and slashed the $47 target price to $23.
-Citigroup downgraded the shares to Sell from Buy, and its price target dropped to $25 from $73.
-The consensus target is $36.85.
-Over the past year, the stock has traded between $26.36 and $66.71, and it was trading near $30 early Friday.
-The Morgan Stanley price target implied 25% downside from the closing price of $30.98 before the call.
+Bluebird Bio Inc. (NASDAQ: BLUE): Barclays downgraded the shares from Equal Weight to Underweight with a $4 target on Tuesday.
+Also, Goldman Sachs maintained a Sell rating and cut the price target to $3 from $9 on Wednesday.
+The consensus target is $10.09.
+Over the past year, the stock has traded between $4.16 and $23.05, and it was trading near $4.50 early Friday.
+The Goldman Sachs price target implied 38% downside from the closing price of $4.84 before the call.